 A motion was passed on 17 July 1913, formalising the club name of Mordialloc Golf Club, and limiting its membership to fifty.

-An early Melbourne professional, Rowley Banks, had made a study of golf courses, and so he was contacted to lay out nine holes in readiness for Opening Day on 6 September 1913.
+An early Melbourne professional, Richard Banks, had made a study of golf courses, and so he was contacted to lay out nine holes in readiness for Opening Day on 6 September 1913.